basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 **Dictation quality:** In my experience, the built‑in iOS dictation is absolute garbage compared to Whisper/FasterWhisper.
 Accuracy and punctuation are much better with the FasterWhisper server running at home; it’s a bit slower, but that trade‑off is worth it for clean, usable text.
 {{% /callout %}}

-{{% callout warning %}}
-**Security tip:** Lock the Shortcut to run only when your WireGuard tunnel is active and require Face ID before pushing clipboard data.
-I also gate the `agent-cli ingest` command through a per-device SSH key with a forced command wrapper.
-{{% /callout %}}

 ## 8. Workflow in Practice